OddSteak/runml/assumptions.md

 - There are no semi-colans in the file
 - No meaningful code is written on the # line once the "#" appears
 - Assuming statements are wriiten one per line

-- Assuming there are no random semi colans\
+- behavior is undefined if -
+    - a reserved C11 keyword is used as an identifier
+    - the number of unique identifiers exceeds 50

-- Assuming the function should be terminated when:
+- Assuming our program should be terminated when:
-    - when brackets are in validate_id
+    - identifier name is invalid
-    - when resurved words are used to name functions such as: function print arg<number>
+    - when reserved words are used to name functions such as: function print arg<number>